Health, Dental & Vision plans

 If you are eligible to receive benefits, you may include your domestic partner in your medical, dental, or vision plan coverage.

-In order to enroll your partner, you must complete the Affidavit of Domestic Partnership (below) and send it directly to the Benefits Office.
-If you would like to terminate the coverage for your domestic partner, you must complete the Declaration of Termination of Domestic Partnership (below) and send it directly to the Benefits Office.
+In order to enroll your partner, you must complete the Affidavit of Domestic Partnership (below) and send it directly to MIT Benefits.
+If you would like to terminate the coverage for your domestic partner, you must complete the Declaration of Termination of Domestic Partnership (below) and send it directly to MIT Benefits.

 How does MIT define domestic partner?